packetsdontlie/birch-record-crate/README.md

 6. Kreg pocket hole jig, <a href="https://www.kregtool.com/shop/pocket-hole-joinery/pocket-hole-jigs/kreg-pocket-hole-jig-720pro/KPHJ720PRO.html">I use the 720 model</a>
 7. <a href="https://besseytools.com/en-us/bessey-tools-north-america/products/clamping-tools/clamping-angles-and-miters/angle-clamps-(ws)">Bessey angle clamp</a>
 8. Drill with pocket hole bit and Kreg driver bit

+# Project Impressions

+* The Kreg 720 jig can fool you into going too fast.
+It's easy to clamp and align.
+You still need to take your time drilling out the pocket hole so that each is really clean and really the same depth.
+If they aren't the same depth, your pocket screws will have different depths too which means differing depths of exposed metal screws.
+* Home Depot does not sell the Kreg screws in the screw aisle.
+They are in the power tools section near the drills.
+* I think the height of the crate is spot on.
+It accommodates and protects oversized box sets and Laserdics easily.
+* Although the size is appealing, I didn't consider the loaded weight of the crate when full.
+They are quite heavy and so the idea of moving them around easily is more like a question of how do I avoid a hernia.
+* Pocket hole screws and high torque drivers don't match well.
+Going slow would pay off.